djizus/cosmon_analytics/README.md

 # Cosmon Analytics

-This is a dashboard for the ki blockchain game Cosmon.
+https://cosmon-analytics.herokuapp.com/ is a dashboard for the ki blockchain game Cosmon.

 Every data has been taken directly from the blockchain, in order to be as accurate as possible.